 Understanding the Project Manual

-- Contracting Requirements – Contract forms, general conditions, supplementary conditions
+- Contracting Requirements: contract forms, general conditions, supplementary conditions

-- Technical Specifications (Divisions 02-49) – The detailed product and execution requirements organized by CSI MasterFormat divisions
+- Technical Specifications (Divisions 02–49): the detailed product and execution requirements organized by CSI MasterFormat divisions

-Think of the project manual as the complete “book” that contains all written instructions for the project, with specifications making up the largest portion.
-During bidding, contractors rely heavily on the project manual to understand the full scope of work and to prepare accurate cost estimates.
-This is a critical part of the construction bidding process.
+During bidding, contractors rely heavily on the project manual to understand the full scope of work and prepare accurate cost estimates.
+That’s a critical part of the construction bidding process.

-The CSI MasterFormat
+CSI MasterFormat

-MasterFormat is the industry standard for organizing specification sections and other written information for commercial and institutional building projects.
-It divides construction specifications into 50 divisions (increased from 16 divisions in earlier versions), organized by work results or construction practices.
+CSI MasterFormat is the industry standard for organizing specification sections and other written information for commercial and institutional building projects.

-Some of the most commonly referenced MasterFormat divisions include:
+It divides construction specifications into 50 divisions organized by work results or construction practices.
+Some of the most commonly referenced divisions include:

 - Division 01: General Requirements